 Did you know that during the height of Pablo Escobar’s reign as the King of c0caine in the 1970s, just for fun, he actually put the “Coca” back into Coca Cola and had it smuggled into the USA?
-This is the sort of eye-opening fact you learn from watching Narcos, Netflix’s addictive new series.
+(This is just the sort of eye-opening fact you learn from the addictive Netflix series, Narcos.)
 The folks over at Brooklyn-based art and culture website, The World’s Best Ever have also been gorging on the hit show and got to wondering: who exactly was the American consumer that was pumping all that money into Escobar’s pockets?

 Who were the ‘one in ten’ Americans that made the drug lord an estimated $420 Million per week? (a large chunk of which had to be buried out in the Columbian jungle because there was too much cash to even possibly launder).
 To get a better idea of the consumer, the team went and tracked down some pretty outrageous advertising from the coke era between 1976 and 1981…